flecsi/flecsi/doc/sphinx/src/user-guide/cmake.rst

 FleCSI-based applications often need common CMake code to enable features and/or add dependencies.
 The ``FleCSICMake`` package exposes utility CMake files that are meant to be included in new projects.
-It does so by adding its installation folder to the CMake's search path when you add the package:
+It does so by adding its installation parent folder to the CMake's search path when you add the package:

 .. code-block:: cmake